PokamCedric/ra-tutorial/README.md

 ![Architecture diagram of the application](./images/diagram.png)

-### Books Router
+### Users Router

-The books.router.ts class uses Express's Router functionality.
+The users.router.ts class uses Express's Router functionality.
 It defines the endpoints available to clients for the Create, Read, Update and Delete (CRUD) operations and then communicates with the database via the MongoDB NodeJS Driver.

 ### Database Service